You can read more about our three main sectors here:

 In 2021, podcast advertising expenditure in the UK amounted to £46m.
 This figure is estimated to increase within the next few years, reaching an estimated £80m by 2026.
 Edison Research’s Infinite Dial 2021 UK Survey, the first of its kind in this country, showed that the UK was on a level with the US for monthly podcast consumption.

 The sector has grown organically with many podcast-makers starting off on a freelance basis.
 AudioUK is encouraging these talented people to take the next step to ensure they maximise their talent and its value as well as learning new skills in audio production and in managing and growing their businesses.

-Our Podcast Advisory Group, made up of AudioUK members companies active in this area, meets regularly to discuss how AudioUK can further work to strengthen our sector in terms of podcast production and related activity.
+AudioUK works with members companies active in this area to strengthen our sector in terms of podcast production and related activity.

 The audiobook production sector is, like podcasts, growing organically, with a mixture of production companies, in-house studios and freelance narrators and producers all contributing to the making of audiobooks.

 Recent analysis by Neilsen stated that 2021 would be a seventh year of double-digit growth in volume of audiobook purchases – around 25 million units at a value of close to £200m.